neondatabase/website/content/docs/manage/endpoints.md

 Switching between **Fixed Size** and **Autoscaling** is not yet supported.
 </Admonition>

-## Auto-suspend delay configuration
+### Auto-suspend delay configuration

-Neon suspends a compute after 5 seconds of inactivity, by default.
-This feature is also referred to a _scale-to-zero_.
-You can adjust the delay period to suit your requirements.
+Neon's _Auto-suspend_ feature places a compute endpoint into an `Idle` state after a period of inactivity.
+This feature is also referred to as "scale-to-zero".
+Suspension occurs after 5 minutes of inactivity, by default, but you can adjust the delay period.
+For example, you can increase the delay period to reduce the number of suspensions or you an disable _Auto-suspend_ entirely to ensure that a compute endpoint is always active.

+The maximum setting is 86400 seconds (24-hours), and the following settings have a special meaning:

-- A value of 0 means use the default (5 seconds).
+- `0` means use the default setting (5 seconds).
-- A value of -1 means never suspend.
+- `-1` means never suspend the compute endpoint.
 The maximum value is 86400 seconds (24 hours).

 ## Delete a compute endpoint